Luminoscity/EEC277-Project/README.md

 1607.650s: Done.

 Will ignore all 0,0,0,0 entries and ignore duplicates within a single frame within n lines of each other in the tracefile

+-------------Example run of TriangleTraversal------------------
+TriangleTraversal.exe D:\Documents\EEC277-Project\exampleTriangles.txt 160 90
+Screen: 160 x 90
+0.002s: Done.

+Will eventually take test number as input and output amount of overdraw for each test run